AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/performance.md

 - `PublicClientApplication` is configured with `auth.navigateToLoginRequestUrl: true` (default)
 - Your application has pages that may call `loginRedirect`/`acquireTokenRedirect` with a shared `redirectUri` i.e. You call `loginRedirect` from `http://localhost/protected` with a redirectUri of `http://localhost`

 If your application is doing all of the things above you can provide your router's `navigate` method to `MsalProvider`.
 You'll need to provide `MsalProvider` with a separate `config` object with a `clientSideNavigate` callback which will be invoked when msal.js needs to navigate to a different page in your application.
 The callback is async and will be called with the relative path, query string and hash that needs to be navigated to.
-You should handle navigation and return `true` when the navigation is complete.
-If you do not return `true` your tokens may not be cached and your application may behave as though a user is not signed-in.
+You should handle navigation and return when the navigation is complete.

 **Note:** After your callback returns, msal will process your tokens from the response.
 If `MsalProvider` is re-rendered as a result of navigation, you may not get the behavior you are expecting.
 To prevent this, make sure `MsalProvider` is above your `Route` components and your `clientSideNavigate` function does not reload the page.